Mpu Gandring

-Mpu Gandring was a famous maker of kris, a type of Javanese knife.
+Mpu Gandring was a maker of kris, a type of Javanese knife.
 He lived during the Kediri era and was killed by Ken Arok, who had commissioned a kris from Mpu Gandring.
 Impatient, Ken used the unfinished kris to murder the blacksmith.
 Mpu Gandring then cursed the kris: it would be destined to kill seven generations of Ken Arok's family, including his own life.